In Catholic and Orthodox Christian versions of the Old Testament in the Bible, there is a small book called the Book of Judith.

 Her name was Artemisia Gentileschi.

-Although Artemisia had an amazing art career, it was overshadowed during her lifetime by the scandal of being raped as a young woman by her art tutor.
+Although Artemisia had an amazing artistic career, it was overshadowed during her lifetime by the scandal of being raped as a young woman by her art tutor.
 She wasn’t alone in the house when she was raped – another woman, Tuzia, lived in an apartment upstairs.
 When Artemisia cried out for help, Tuzia did nothing.
 Interestingly, this seemed to inspire a theme common in many of Artemisia’s later paintings – the theme of women working together in solidarity.

-Because Artemisia had been a virgin when she was raped, her father was able to take her art tutor to trial for the act.
+Because Artemisia had been a virgin when she was raped, her father was able to take her art tutor to trial for the act (?!?!).
 But the trial was not an easy experience for Artemisia.
 To verify the truthfulness of her claims, she was subjected to a gynecological exam and torture by thumbscrews.

 Her depiction of the story of Judith shows female power not as something delicate, beautiful, youthful, or detached from the task at hand.
 Her female figures do not stand carefully posed for the pleasure of the viewer, visual opposites.
-These women are united, a force of brutal strength completely engaged and stained by the gruesome task of severing a living man’s neck.
+These women are united, a force of brutal strength completely engaged and stained by the gruesome task of severing a living man’s head from his neck.